What are payroll deductions, and what do they mean for your business?

 In business, learning from your mistakes is great, but there are mistakes that can be consequential to your business' operation and growth.

-As an incorporated business owner in Canada, it is your responsibility to calculate, report, and submit taxable payroll deductions and withholdings from your employees' incomes to the Canada Revenue Agency (CRA).
+As an incorporated business owner in Canada, including dispensaries, it is your responsibility to calculate, report, and submit taxable payroll deductions and withholdings from your employees' incomes to the Canada Revenue Agency (CRA).

-Whether you are a new employer looking forward to understanding payroll deductions and remittances or you have been running your payrolls yourself and looking for a better way to avoid violations, this article will help you.
+Whether you are a new employer looking forward to understanding payroll deductions and remittances, or you have been running your payroll yourself and are looking for a better way to avoid violations, this article will help you save time and money!

+A payroll deduction is the amount with held from the employee, for government remittance purposes.
+Any amount withheld from employees' income to cover these mandatory payments to the Canadian Revenue Agency (CRA) is called payroll deductions.
 For an incorporated business in Canada, payment of taxes, garnishments, or benefits is important.
-Any amount withheld from employees' income to cover these mandatory payments to the Canadian Revenue Agency (CRA) is called payroll deductions.

-As a business owner in Canada, it is required by law to withhold the following standard payroll deductions before issuing an employee's paycheck:
+As a dispensary owner in Canada, it is required by law to withhold the following standard payroll deductions before issuing an employee's paycheck:

 Canada Pension Plan is one of the three major standard payroll deductions in Canada.
 This deduction is part of the Canadian retirement income system that ensures that workers have a retirement benefit for the rest of their lives when they retire.